 Jessica Catron (Grow Music Founder) spent the first part of her professional life in Los Angeles where she worked as a freelance performing artist and educator.
-Some of her musical adventures include touring, performing, and/or recording with artists including Carla Bozulich (Geraldine Fibbers/Evangelista), Harold Budd, Nels Cline, Devotchka, The Eels, Fun., Trevor Hall, The Heavy, Eleni Mandell, Dave Matthews, Tim Meyers (One Republic), Alexi Murdoch, Sheila Nicholls, Linda Ronstadt, Spiritualized, James Tenney, Corin Tucker (Sleater-Kinney), Steve Vai, Vitamin String Quartet, VOCO, Scott Weiland, Emily Wells, The White Buffalo, and Wilco.
-Jessica has appeared on The Tonight Show, The Late Late Show, the NBC Music Video Awards, KPFK's Global Village, KUSC's Arts Alive, and has been a soloist for films Mean Creek, The Strangers, The Covenant, and Levity.
+Some of her musical adventures include touring, performing, and/or recording with a diverse list of artists including Carla Bozulich (Geraldine Fibbers/Evangelista), Nels Cline, Devotchka, The Eels, FUN, Trevor Hall, The Heavy, Ladysmith Black Mambazo, Eleni Mandell, Dave Matthews, Tim Meyers (One Republic), Alexi Murdoch, Sheila Nicholls, Linda Ronstadt, Spiritualized, James Tenney, Corin Tucker (Sleater-Kinney), Steve Vai, the Vitamin String Quartet, VOCO, Wailin' Jennys, Scott Weiland, Emily Wells, The White Buffalo, and Wilco.
+Jessica has appeared on The Tonight Show, The Late Late Show, the NBC Music Video Awards, Coachella Music Festival, KPFK's Global Village, KUSC's Arts Alive, and has been a soloist for feature films Mean Creek, The Strangers, The Covenant, and Levity.

-As a teaching artist, Jessica worked for eight years as the lead cello mentor for YOLA (Youth Orchestra Los Angeles) - a partnership of the Harmony Project and the Los Angeles Philharmonic, led by Maestro Gustavo Dudamel.
-Through YOLA, she worked regularly with four youth orchestras, string ensembles, led fiddle and singing workshops, and had 32 cello students in group classes and private lessons five days per week.
-Her students have had the fortune of sitting beside LA Phil musicians in concert, backing up Stevie Wonder, Journey, and The Black Eyed Peas at the Hollywood Bowl, performing with Grace Potter and Sharon Stone on the Tonight Show, playing chamber music next to Condoleeza Rice, and traveling to the White House to play for Michelle Obama and Joshua Bell.
+As a teaching artist, Jessica was the first cello mentor for YOLA (Youth Orchestra Los Angeles) - an El Sistema-inspired partnership of the Harmony Project and the Los Angeles Philharmonic, led by Maestro Gustavo Dudamel.
+During her 8 years at YOLA, she worked regularly with four youth orchestras, string ensembles, conducted youth orchestras, lead fiddle and singing workshops, and had 32 weekly cello students in both group and private lessons.
+Her students have had the fortune of sitting beside LA Phil musicians in concert, backing up Stevie Wonder, Journey, and The Black Eyed Peas, performing with Grace Potter and Sharon Stone on the Tonight Show, playing chamber music for Condoleeza Rice, and traveling to the White House to play for Michelle Obama, Alisa Weilerstein, and Joshua Bell.
 Additionally, Jessica has lead music workshops at the University of Auckland (NZ), Universidad de Bogota (Columbia), Western Front (Vancouver, BC), University of Nebraska, Cornish College (Seattle), University of New Mexico, Lake Tahoe Unified Schools, Port Chester School District (NY), Community Music Works (RI), and the California State Summer School for the Arts.

-In Missoula, Jessica can be seen as a member of both the Missoula Symphony Orchestra, String Orchestra of the Rockies, and Glacier Symphony.
-In addition to her full private teaching studio, she works weekly with the low strings of the Big Sky HS Orchestras and has subbed as a music teacher at Sussex School and for MCPS.
-Jessica plays in The Receptionists string duo, founded and arranges music for the Cello Mafia and Viol Conspiracy, and writes music and sings with her avant-folk band Missincinatti.
+In and around Missoula, Jessica can be seen as an occasional member of the Missoula Symphony Orchestra, String Orchestra of the Rockies, and Glacier Symphony.
+In addition to her private teaching studio, she works weekly with the low strings of the Big Sky HS Orchestras and has subbed as a music teacher for Sussex School and MCPS.
+Jessica co-founded The Receptionists string duo, founded and arranges music for the Cello Brigade, Cello Mafia, String Mafia and Viol Conspiracy, and writes music and sings with her avant-folk band Missincinatti.
 In the summer of 2018, she was chosen as Open Air's sound-artist-in-residence at the Rattlesnake Creek Dam, spending 6-weeks creating a place-based composition from field recordings made in and around the now demolished historic location.
 In 2021-22 she was one of four artists-in-residence for "New Songs for Butte Mining Camp" through the Montana Cultural Trust Grant and Silver Bow Archives in Butte, MT.

-Over the past several years, Jessica has been developing her most fulfilling projects to date - raising two young kids - with her sweetie, Jeremy.
-They love family game nights, snuggling, asking Google random factoids, making tacos, caring for six hens and two cats, sauntering in the woods, floating rivers, primitive skill building, camping, reading bedtime stories, spending time with their extended family.
+Outside of music, Jessica is raising two amazing young people with her sweetie, Jeremy.
+They enjoy family game nights, traveling, snuggling, asking Google random factoids, making tacos, caring for six hens and two cats, sauntering in the woods, floating rivers, primitive skill building, camping, reading bedtime stories, spending time with their extended family, and giving group hugs.